-The qualified health professionals who may administer Spikevax® bivalent Original/Omicron BA.4-5 (25 micrograms/25 micrograms) / Moderna COVID-19 vaccine under this PGD can only do so as named individuals.
+The qualified health professionals who may administer COVID-19 vaccines to individuals aged 18 years and over using this PGD can only do so as named individuals.
 It is the responsibility of each professional to practice within the bounds of their own competence and in accordance with their own Code of Professional Conduct and to ensure familiarity with the manufacturer's product information/Summary of Product Characteristics (SmPC) for all vaccines administered in accordance with this PGD.
 NHS Board governance arrangements will indicate how records of staff authorised to operate this PGD will be maintained.
 Under PGD legislation there can be no delegation.
 Administration of the vaccine has to be by the same practitioner who has assessed the patient under the PGD.